waterbuffalo13/micromanage/README.md

 ## Why build this app?

-After having more then a few bad days in a row, I became obsessed with the big questions (see quote on top).
+After having more then a few bad days in a row, I had lured into a state of existential anxiety.
 I spent a lot of time thinking about how it would be like under different circumstances.
 What if I had made different choices on what people I met, things I had done, subjects that I studied, risks I had taken?
 At one point I tried to draw a tree-like graph of all the different possibilities but I couldn't produce anything meaningful.
 And even if I did, it wouldn't really matter because I can't go back in time and evaluate all my alternatives.
 I think I wanted to build a fully rational, impartial advisor that would help me understand who I am and who I could trust to guide my trajectory through my life in a way that was reliable.

 ## How do you even quantify wellbeing?